coq/platform-docs/README.md

 - There is a lot of tutorials and how-to to write, both about Coq and plugins in its platform
 - There is technical work to be done on the (interactive) web interface's side

-#### Writing Tutorials and How-to
+### Writing Tutorials and How-to
+If you would like to write a tutorial
-If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated <span style="color:red"><u>zulip chan</u></span> to get feedback on your idea, through the writing and to reach others that may be interested people.
+If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated <span style="color:red"><u>zulip chan</u></span>
+to get feedback on your idea, through the writing and to reach others that may be interested people.
-If there is one, you can also create a discussions on a more specific zulip chan, for instance, if you are working on tutorials for the package Equation, you can create a discussions on the associated chan.
+If there is one, you can also create a discussions on a more specific zulip chan, for instance, if you are working on tutorials for the package
+Equation, you can create a discussions on the associated chan.

 Once you have a plan and some content, you can create a draft pull request to make your code accessible and get feedbacks on it while you (and others) progress on it.

-In the following, we give specific guidelines for writing good tutorials and how-to.

 > [!WARNING]
-> Before starting to work on a tutorial or a how-to and invest time into it, check if it is not already existing, or if someone hasn't already started working on it, either by creating a discussion on the zulip chan or a draft pull request about it.
+> Before starting to work on a tutorial or a how-to and invest time into it, check if it is not already existing,
+> or if someone hasn't already started working on it, either by creating a discussion on the zulip chan or a draft pull request about it.

 > [!WARNING]
 > A lot of stuffs have already be written about Coq, it can make sense to reuse some of the content.
-If you wish to do so, be careful that you are indeed allowed by the copyrights.
+> If you wish to do so, be careful that you are indeed allowed by the copyrights.

-## General Contribution guidelines
+# General Contribution guidelines

 ### Format
 For the moment we only support files written in [coqdoc's syntax](https://coq.inria.fr/doc/V8.19.0/refman/using/tools/coqdoc.html?highlight=coqdoc).